Nahid1992/NLP--IMDB_MovieReview_using_TFLearn/README.md

 # Natural Language Processing
 ### Sentiment Analysis: IMDB Movie Review
 In this project, a sentiment analysis was done on IMDB movie review whether the review is good or bad.
+This was done on only 100 important words on each review.

 ### Database
 The IMDB Review database was downloaded using TFLearn's built-in function.